 It was never the aim to become famous or successful but to build his reputation as someone who produces excellence.
 Nathan established himself – as a man with a voice – a voice that speaks in Afrikaaps and makes no apologies for his work.
 Then came Coloureds, a comic book of short stories with one goal, to be read by Coloured people.
 Not for the popularity and certainly not the cash, at R3 a book.
 Nathan’s poetry like Chokers en Survivors followed in Coloureds‘ footsteps, written in phonetic Kaapse style.

 After that came the fraught world of the newsroom, where Nathan saw the government’s control of the media first hand.
-With new management and their comics being removed from the paper, Nathan began working for Rapport, a home for racism but also, the self-proclaimed ‘minority report’, Nathan Trantraal.
+With new management and their comics being removed from the paper, he began working for Rapport, a home for racism but also, the self-proclaimed ‘minority report’, Nathan Trantraal.
 Although he never planned to write, Nathan wants to “tell the stories of history’s losers and the first draft of history is journalism”.
 According to Nathan, he is no justice warrior but he wears a journalist’s lanyard and that holds power, as well as a responsibility to use it – to take the risk of telling it like it is.
 Untranslated and unexplained, just like his poetry, because as Nathan said, “You can’t translate and reveal at the same time.”
 It’s this clean-cut falseness of academia that Nathan avoids, because people don’t want to listen to people spout trivialities at each other, they want to hear what you think because without reality, “It’s like saying I’m going to be the only guy that makes food without onions, it doesn’t work.”

 Nathan Trantraal is no flighty auteur with one hand on a pen and one over his eyes, he tells his stories with a scratch and an edge, just like the rock songs he listen to.